 Judge orders Jobs to answer iTunes questions

-NEW YORK (Reuters) - Apple Inc. Chief Executive Steve Jobs, who is out on medical leave, has been ordered by a federal judge to answer questions from plaintiffs' lawyers in an antitrust lawsuit related to his company's iTunes business.
+NEW YORK (Reuters) - Apple Inc. Chief Executive Steve Jobs, who is out on medical leave, has been ordered by a federal magistrate to answer questions from plaintiffs' lawyers in an antitrust lawsuit related to his company's iTunes business.

 In the class-action lawsuit, a group of consumers say Apple created a music-downloading monopoly with its iPod player and iTunes store.
 At issue is a piece of software called Fairplay that allowed only music bought on iTunes to be played on the iPod, according to the complaint.